-Pursuant to our 2011 Equity Incentive Plan, adopted by our board of directors in January 2011, or the 2011 Plan, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-The number of shares available for future grant under our 2011 Plan will automatically increase each year by 4% of all shares of our capital stock outstanding as of December 31 of the prior calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
+Pursuant to our 2011 Equity Incentive Plan, adopted by our board of directors in , or the 2011 Plan, our management is authorized to grant stock options to our employees, directors and consultants.
+The number of shares available for future grant under our 2011 Plan will automatically increase each year by % of all shares of our capital stock outstanding as of December 31 of the prior calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 Currently, we plan to register the increased number of shares available for issuance under our 2011 Plan each year.
 If our board of directors elects to increase the number of shares available for future grant by the maximum amount each year, our stockholders may experience additional dilution, which could cause our stock price to fall.